jamieeeeeeeeeeeeeeee/Brute-Library/Primes/README.md

 `eratosthenes-c or eratosthenes-rs [number]` to search for all primes < number

 ### Notes
-C version is faster by a smidge, but this is my first Rust program so if there are any optimisations that can be made (to either) please let me know!
+C version is a smidge faster, but this is my first Rust program so if there are any optimisations that can be made (to either) please let me know!